Upgrading NeoVim Config with Kickstart.nvim

 • Automatic Plugin Manager Installation

-• Lazy.nvim seems much more modern than vim.plug.
+• Lazy.nvim seems more modern than vim.plug.

-• Kickstart uses WhichKey to help you remember your Neovim keymaps, by showing available keybindings in a popup as you type.
+• Helps you master key binds: I tend to forget about the useful key binds I have.
+Kickstart uses WhichKey to help you remember your Neovim keymaps by showing available keybindings in a popup as you type.

 • Pre-configured LSP with Mason support